-- 117.3.1 Appointment from an eligible list; - 117.3.2 Appointment following layoff or involuntary leave when the appointment is to a class and/or department other than the one from which laid off, or when a probationary period has not been previously served in the class and department; - 117.3.3 Appointments by transfer to a position in the same class in another department, status transfer under the status rights of Americans With Disabilities Act provisions of these Rules, or technological transfer; - 117.3.4 Reappointment of resignees; - 117.3.5 Reinstatement at the request of the employee to a permanent position in a former class in a department other than a department in which the probationary period had been completed in this former class: - 117.3.6 Advancement from a part-time position to a full-time position except if the employee had previously served a probationary period in a full-time position in the same class in the same department;
+- 117.3.1 Appointment from an eligible list; - Appointment following layoff or involuntary leave when the appointment is to a class and/or department other than the one from which laid off, or when a probationary period has not been previously served in the class and department; - Appointments by transfer to a position in the same class in another department, status transfer under the status rights of Americans With Disabilities Act provisions of these Rules, or technological transfer; - 117.3.4 Reappointment of resignees;

+Sec.
+117.3 Appointments Subject to the Probationary Period (cont.)

-117.3.7 Reversion by a promotive probationary employee to a position in a former class in which the probationary period has been completed, except if the employee has previously served a probationary period in the same department in that class.
+- 117.3.5 Reinstatement at the request of the employee to a permanent position in a former class in a department other than a department in which the probationary period had been completed in this former class; - Advancement from a part-time position to a full-time position except if the employee had previously served a probationary period in a full-time position in the same class in the same department; - Reversion by a promotive probationary employee to a position in a former class in which the probationary period has been completed, except if the employee has previously served a probationary period in the same department in that class.